UAlbanyArchives/UAlbanyArchives.github.io/index.md

 - "repos" can be "branched" or "forked"
 - Branching allows repos to be worked on simultaneously
 	- Once changes are agreed on, the branch can be "merged"
 - If repo diverges enough, it is forked into a new repo
+	- If you want to edit another's repo, fork it!

 ---